nmbr73/Kernfusion/Wiki/Lab/Crash Course.md

-You'll find tons of excellent and thorough documentation on the different formats and tools ... and you can spent hours on each to find out what functionalities it provides.
+You'll find tons of excellent and thorough documentation on the different formats and tools ... and you can spend hours on each to find out what functionalities it provides.
 Intention of this section is not to rewrite the user manuals and enthusiasts' blog posts, but to hopefully give a good idea what you could use the different tools for and if they are worth a closer look - here with as much information as needed at as little text to read as possible.

 ## Pandoc